safe-global/safe-docs/pages/miscellaneous/bug-bounty-program.md

 ## Compensation

-All bugs (they do not necessarily need to lead to a redeploy) will be considered for a bounty, but the severity of the threat will change the reward.
+All bugs (they don't necessarily need to lead to a redeploy) will be considered for a bounty, but the severity of the threat will change the reward.
 Below are the reward levels for each threat severity and an example of such a threat.

 ### High threat: Up to $1,000,000